Chin Cultural Profile

 Center for Applied Linguistics (2007).
 Refugees from Burma: Their Backgrounds and Refugee Experiences.
 Culture Profile No. 21

-This culture profile from the Center for Applied Linguistics includes information about the Chins and other Burmese ethnic groups, including the Karen, the Karenni, the Burmans and more.
+This culture profile from the Center for Applied Linguistics and the Cultural Orientation Center includes information about the Chins and other Burmese ethnic groups, including the Karen, the Karenni, the Burmans and more.
 The Center for Applied Linguistics has profiles available for many refugee and immigrant groups and is a great resource for information related to refugee resettlement.

 Coalition for Refugees from Burma

 Coalition for Refugees from Burma is Washington State based, nonprofit 501 (C) (3) Mutual Assistance Association striving to assist all refugees from Burma to become socially and economically self-sufficient, and become contributing member of the society by accessing educational opportunities, teaching job skills, strengthening family relationships, and promoting and preserving traditional customs.

 Published by the Gulf Coast Jewish Family & Community Services, this 2 page report provides historial timeline, brief description of common methodes of torture, and a synopses of current conditions and pertinent issues related to torture.

 An overview of Myanmar with a focus on political and health issues.

 Refugee Families from Burma

 Bridging Refugee Youth and Children's Services (BRYCS) and the Office of Head Start’s National Center on Cultural and Linguistic Responsiveness (NCCLR) have partnered to create a cultural backgrounders focused on early childhood in Refugee Families from Burma.
 This resource provide general cultural information, while recognizing that every family is unique and that cultural practices will vary by household and by generation.